Key Points

 Social Influence: Leveraging personal power of key stakeholders to influence attitudes about a change.

-This final group is likely best to AVOID.
-While many leaders may feel this is their most expedient tool, it is unlikely to create the type of enduring support that is required for organizational change to take hold.
+The practice, pressure or coercion, is likely best to AVOID.
+While many leaders may feel pressure is their most expedient tool, it is unlikely to create the type of enduring support that is required for organizational change to take hold.

 Pressure: Using coercive tactics to encourage alignment with change objectives.